 Zrii does offer other products too but they tend to follow the same approaches of the coffee and the Amalaki drink.
 Essentially, there is a lot of hype along with added plant-based ingredients but there is little evidence that these added ingredients would actually do anything.

 Instead, you end up with a set of products that sound much more exciting than they actually are.

 I also want to point out that these patterns are the same across every health and nutrition MLM that I’ve looked at.
 In many cases, companies will pick a few plant-based ingredients to add to their products.
 Those ingredients end up making the products sound unique and unusual, which can often be enough to get people interested in the products and the company.

 Yet, once you start looking at them, it’s easy to see that the products are fairly similar from one company to the next with only slight variations.
 Indeed, many of the products are similar to what you can find in health food stores or even grocery stores, although the products from companies like Zrii do tend to be considerably more expensive.

 Essentially, this is simply a fish oil supplement and is fairly similar to others that are in the marketplace.
 While the strength may be better than most, you also end up paying for that difference, so it isn’t as good as it seems.

-One thing I'm confused about is the price and service size.
-For example, on Amazon a 4-pack of their Amalaki bottles goes for around $100 (the distribution of reviews is surprisingly good🙂
+One thing I'm confused about is the price and serving size.
+For example, on Amazon, a 4-pack of their Amalaki bottles goes for around $100 (the distribution of reviews is surprisingly good🙂